Skip to content

 Going live:

-• [ ] Tool approved in production Convex (see "How do I push a tool live?" below)
+• [ ] Tool approved in production Convex (see below)

-Registering a tool in code and pushing to main is not enough.
-ToolRouter has a tool approval system — new tools are hidden from the public API until explicitly approved in production Convex.
-This prevents unfinished tools from appearing on the website or being discovered by agents.
+Registering a tool isn't enough — new tools are hidden from the public API until explicitly approved in production Convex.

 bash